canjs/canjs/index.md

 ### Listening to events

-Controller automatically binds prototype methods that look like event handlers.
+Control automatically binds prototype methods that look like event handlers.
 Listen to __click__s on `<li>` elements like:

 {% highlight javascript %}